The Simpsons season 19

-The nineteenth season of the American animated television series The Simpsons originally aired on the Fox network between September 23, 2007, and May 18, 2008.
-It was the final complete season to be broadcast in 4:3 and in standard definition, although the first half of season 20 would also retain this standard.
+The nineteenth season of the American animated sitcom The Simpsons aired on Fox between September 23, 2007 and May 18, 2008.
+It was the final complete season to be broadcast in 4:3 and in standard definition, although the first nine episodes of the twentieth season, which were holdover episodes of the nineteenth season, would also retain this standard.
+Al Jean served as the showrunner, a position he has held since the thirteenth season, while the season was produced by Gracie Films and 20th Century Fox Television.